Check out all the amazing things to experience as well as a photo tour of one of Disney’s most immersive resorts!

 When we visited, the children’s activity was making Disney tie-dye shirts.
 The kids were having a great time here, and it’s free!

-*Check with resort concierge for a schedule of outdoor activities and to see which of these are currently available.
+Check with resort concierge for a schedule of outdoor activities.

 Guests get not only one, but two pool areas to choose from here: the playful Copper Creek Springs Pool or the relaxing Boulder Ridge Cove Pool.
 It’s nice to enjoy both pools!